 Woods Hill Pier 4

 The Seaport sibling to Concord’s Woods Hill Table inhabits arguably the most storied address in the Seaport neighborhood.
-Once upon a time, after all, it was home to Anthony’s Pier 4, a decades-spanning restaurant where countless Bostonians celebrated special occasions (as well as a rare dining destination in a then-underdeveloped area of the city).
+Once upon a time, it was home to Anthony’s Pier 4, a decades-spanning restaurant where countless Bostonians celebrated special occasions (as well as a rare dining destination in a then-underdeveloped area of the city).
 Now, though, you’ll find a much more modern operation informed by restaurateur and local-food activist Kristin Canty’s devoutly farm-to-table ethos.
-Chef Charlie Foster, meanwhile, is the man behind stellar, super-seasonal dishes like pork shoulder—sourced straight from Woods Hill’s own New Hampshire farm—with coffee roasted carrots, watercress, and chestnuts.
+Chef Charlie Foster, meanwhile, is the man behind stellar, super-seasonal dishes like barbecue pork shoulder—sourced straight from Woods Hill’s own New Hampshire farm—with polenta, roasted mushrooms, and green tomato glaze.
+(We keep coming back to the squid ink casarecce with lobster and crab ragu.)

 300 Pier 4 Blvd., 617-981-4577, woodshillpier4.com.